 The details given in the paragraph should be such that it is relevant to the topic and makes sense involving a flow in transition from one idea to another.
 Such as the description and details that would be used for a wedding memory would be much different from that of describing a building.
 So, be careful in using words for specific topic.
 The sentences should logically connect with each other in any type of paragraph.

 Showing a detail has much lasting impact than telling the same.
 Such consideration should be kept in view specially when writing a topic sentence and a thesis statement.
 For example, one can write a topic sentence as The description is about my personality because I love myself.
 This is an example of telling and would be obvious to the readers, of course, when they read the paragraph.
 Such sentences are not appealing because the readers get bored of it and cannot feel it.

-Avoid such statements as mentioned above.
-The example of a good topic sentence as compared to this in a description would be Personality cannot be summed up in just few sentences: the personality type effect whole life from hygiene to cherry blooming scent, the voice that set in the mind and heart of the followers, taller as a tree or dwarf, are some of the elements.
+A good topic sentence example as compared to this in a description would be Personality cannot be summed up in just a few sentences: the personality type affects whole life from hygiene to cherry blooming scent, the voice that set in the mind and heart of the followers, taller as a tree or dwarf, are some of the elements.

 Review, Proofread And Edit

 This step completes the requirement of writing a good descriptive paragraph.
 Without proofreading and editing, the paragraph is incomplete.
 Hence, it is advisable to ask a friend, family member, or an instructor to read the paragraph similarly, one can read aloud the paragraph to identify the mistakes or ambiguous details that might be clarified further.
-Lastly, it is advisable to check the errors through tools example: Grammarly, Turnitin etc. editing should be done along with proofreading to make sure everything is in place and the commas, punctuation, vocabulary etc. are all in place.
+Lastly, it is advisable to check the errors through tools example: as Grammarly and Turnitin, etc.; Editing should be done along with proofreading to make sure everything is in place and punctuation, vocabulary, and connect sentences with commas and semicolons.
+Must check that they are all in place.